prince-aegon/GEDStorm-Old/README.md

 1. Compile and Run the C++ code:
    `g++ -std=c++11 parser.cpp -o parser; ./parser -f > output-files/Shakespeare.txt`

    a.
-The -f flag indicates pushing the entire output to the file.
+The -f flag indicates pushing the entire output to the file\
    b.
-The -g flag indicated pushing only the generational output to file.
+The -g flag indicated pushing only the generational output to file

 2. Run the Python3 script:
    `python3 indi_parse.py`